 The Skills to Achieve More in School and Beyond

 Strong foundations are vital for long-term success.
 That’s why our study skills program in Nevada emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at college and in professional settings.
 At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
 Find out how we can strengthen your child’s skillset so he or she can handle any challenge.

 Your Child in Grade 4-12 Will Learn:

-- How to manage workloads and schedules better.
+- How to manage time and workloads more efficiently.

-- Strategies for short-term and long-term goal setting.
+- Strategies for setting short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.